-Hendry orders the body to be placed under guard until he receives further instructions but Sgt Barnes (William Self) unwittingly begins thawing the block of ice by accident and the mysterious occupant escapes, slitting the throats of several men in the process and hanging them upside down in the greenhouse.
+Hendry orders the body to be placed under guard until he receives further instructions but Sgt Barnes (William Self) unwittingly thaws the block of ice by accident and the mysterious occupant escapes, slitting the throats of several men in the process and hanging them upside down in the greenhouse.

 The only glaring weakness with this enjoyable slice of fifties horror/sci-fi is that the alien monster can’t help but be a little disappointing when it is finally revealed to the audience as it is essentially a big man with some garish face make-up.

 Howard Hawks is only credited as producer, but the film is suspiciously full of his signature flourishes (camaraderie in the face of ambush, for instance, and his trademark overlapping dialogue) and director Christian Nyby never made anything half as good again.